temesoft/spa-mvc-js/README.md

 spa-mvc-js (v1.0.3)
 -------------------

-The goal of this project is a very simple Single Page Application Model-View-Controller framework for JavaScript.
+The goal of this project is a simple Single Page Application Model-View-Controller framework for JavaScript.

 Features
 --------
-* Small in size, simple SPA MVC for front end
+* Small in size, jQuery based, simple SPA MVC for front-end
-* View template provided by a popular Handlebars framework
 * Controller logic and routing bindings are separate from views, layouts and styles
+* View template services provided by a popular Handlebars framework
-* Encryption option of #hash url parameters (CryptoJS AES)
+* Option to encrypt #hash url parameters (CryptoJS AES)
 * Bookmarkable #hash history via a cross-browser HTML5 window.onhashchange event
 * Startup UI Bindings (separate from possible controller bindings)
-* Single place to configure views and controllers
+* Single place to configure context: startup, views and controllers
 * Asynchronous context and controllers loading
 * JSON context MVC configuration / settings file(s)
-* Pre-load all views or load/cache when requested
+* Ability to pre-load all views or load/cache upon initial view request

 Framework sample JSON configuration
 --------------------